ivangeier/Tempo/README.md

 You need an API Key from https://openweathermap.org/ to run the code.
 It's free, you just need to sign up and follow the instructions from the page.

 After you get your API Key go to WeatherManager.swift file and past it on "YOUR_API_HERE".
-Do not remove "" (parentheses), API Key should be a String.
+Do not remove "" (double quotation mark), API Key should be a String.

 If you have any questions, please feel free to contact me.